ChekeLee/DFcontest/README.md

 # DFcontest
-## This is the repo for the code in CCF DataFountain contest
+## This is the repo for the code in CCF DF contest